Email Deliverability Essentials: How to Get More Emails into Your Recipients’ Inboxes

 Here are a few best practices for dedicated IPs:

 - Warm up your IP address: Don’t immediately send out thousands of emails.
 Instead, start off by sending 200 emails and double volume each day (200, 400, 800, etc.).
-You can also use a tool like Mailwarm to get positive engagements on your emails before you start sending at scale.

 - Use reCAPTCHA on your opt-in form: This prevents fake emails from bots getting onto your list, which inevitably leads to bounces.